euwbah/musescore-microtonal-edo-plugin/README.md

 - The microtonal accidentals this plugin uses are Gould Arrow Quartertone accidentals for ups and downs arrow notation and Stein-Zimmermann quartertone accidentals for 31 EDO 1/4-comma meantone quartertone accidental notation.
-  - The Gould Arrow accidentals not to be confused with the similar looking Helmholtz-Ellis Just Intonation accidentals that have thinner and smaller arrows (![Helmholtz syntonic up](images/helmholtz.png)) than the Gould accidentals (![Up](images/u.png)).
+  - The Gould Arrow accidentals are not to be confused with the similar looking Helmholtz-Ellis Just Intonation accidentals that have thinner and smaller arrows (![Helmholtz syntonic up](images/helmholtz.png)) than the Gould accidentals (![Up](images/u.png)).
 If you hover over the accidental in the palatte and it says 'syntonic comma' in the name, **that is the wrong accidental**.